j-bab/serverless-go-poc/README.md

 Now we can pull the [repository for the client app](https://github.com/j-bab/serverless-go-poc-client), configure it and deploy it to the app bucket we just created to serve from cloudFront

+ To run the tests, simply run `go test`from the directory containing the tests to run.
  ### Thanks to

  https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/go/example_code/dynamodb/